Create Component-Based Websites with Design Systems

 While it’s not necessarily a visual or interactive trend, design systems undoubtedly influence the look and feel of all the properties they govern.
 They provide the principles, tools, libraries, and code that create the trends we see on the web today.

-Design systems are becoming more than a trend—they’re a best practice that will extend far beyond 2018.
+Design systems are becoming more than a trend—they’re a best practice that will last for a long time because of their usefulness.
 In the coming years, we can expect improved design consistency across the web.

 That doesn’t mean that every website will look the same, but rather that each website will be more consistent with itself and with user expectations of functionality and usability.